sajjadh47/mini-live-preview-url/readme.txt

 == Frequently Asked Questions ==
 = How to use this plugin? =
-Just after installing the plugin, go to Settings > Mini Live Preview URL and check Enable URL Preview and voila! it will work automatically after that..
+Just after installing the plugin, go to Settings > Mini Live Preview URL and check Enable URL Preview and voila! it will work automatically after that.

 == Screenshots ==
 1. Live URL Preview

 == Changelog ==
+= 2.0.1 =
+- Checked for latest wp version 6.8
+= 2.0.0 =
-= 1.0.3 =
+- Major changes in codebase.
+Compatibility checkup for latest wp version 6.7 = 1.0.3 =
 - Compatibility check for wp 6.6
 = 1.0.2 =